 The teacher effectiveness literature has profoundly shaped education policy over the last decade and has served as the catalyst for sweeping reforms around teacher recruitment, evaluation, development, and retention.
 However, by and large, this literature has focused on teachers' contribution to students' test scores.
-Even research studies such as the MET project and new teacher evaluation systems that focus on "multiple measures" of teacher effectiveness (Center on Great Teachers and Leaders, 2013; Kane et al., 2013) generally attempt to validate other measures, such as observations of teaching practice, by examining their relationship to students' academic performance.
+Even research studies such as the Measures of Effective Teaching project and new teacher evaluation systems that focus on "multiple measures" of teacher effectiveness (Center on Great Teachers and Leaders, 2013; Kane et al., 2013) generally attempt to validate other measures, such as observations of teaching practice, by examining their relationship to estimates of teacher effects on students' academic performance.

 Our study extends an emerging body of research examining the effect of teachers on student outcomes beyond test scores.
-In many ways, our findings align with conclusions drawn from previous studies that also identify teacher effects on students' attitudes and behaviors (Authors, 2016; Jennings & DiPrete, 2010; Ruzek et al., 2014), as well as weak relationships between different measures of teacher effectiveness (Gershenson, 2016; Jackson, 2012; Jennings & DiPrete, 2010; Kane & Staiger, 2012).
-Although our study focuses on a small to moderate sample of teachers, our rich dataset builds on prior work in several ways.
-To our knowledge, this study is the first to identify teacher effects on measures of students' self-efficacy in math and happiness in class, as well as on a self-reported measure of student behavior.
+In many ways, our findings align with conclusions drawn from previous studies that also identify teacher effects on students' attitudes and behaviors (Jennings & DiPrete, 2010; Kraft & Grace, 2016; Ruzek et al., 2015), as well as weak relationships between different measures of teacher effectiveness (Gershenson, 2016; Jackson,

+2012; Kane & Staiger, 2012).
+To our knowledge, this study is the first to identify teacher effects on measures of students' self-efficacy in math and happiness in class, as well as on a selfreported measure of student behavior.
 These findings suggest that teachers can and do help develop attitudes and behaviors among their students that are important for success in life.
 By interpreting teacher effects alongside teaching effects, we also provide strong face and construct validity for our teacher effect estimates.
-We find that improvements in upper-elementary students' attitudes and behaviors are predicted by general teaching practices in ways that align with hypotheses laid out by instrument developers (Pianta &

-Hamre, 2009).
-Findings linking errors in teachers' presentation of math content to students' selfefficacy in math, in addition to their math performance, also are consistent with theory (Bandura et al., 1996).
-Finally, the broad data collection effort from Blinded Project allows us to examine relative differences in relationships between measures of teacher effectiveness, thus avoiding some concerns about how best to interpret correlations that differ substantively across studies (Chin & Goldhaber, 2015).
+We find that improvements in upper-elementary students' attitudes and behaviors are predicted by general teaching practices in ways that align with hypotheses laid out by instrument developers (Pianta & Hamre, 2009).
+Findings linking errors in teachers' presentation of math content to students' self-efficacy in math, in addition to their math performance, also are consistent with theory (Bandura et al., 1996).
+Finally, the broad data collection effort from NCTE allows us to examine relative differences in relationships between measures of teacher effectiveness, thus avoiding some concerns about how best to interpret correlations that differ substantively across studies (Chin & Goldhaber, 2015).
 We find that correlations between teacher effects on student outcomes that aim to capture different underlying constructs (e.g., math test scores and behavior in class) are weaker than correlations between teacher effects on two outcomes that are much more closely related (e.g., math achievement).